-The Adviser provides investment management evaluation services by performing initial due diligence on the Sub-Adviser and thereafter monitoring the Sub-Adviser's performance for compliance with the Fund's investment objective and strategies, as well as adherence to its investment style.
+The Adviser provides investment management evaluation services by performing initial due diligence on each Sub-Adviser and thereafter monitoring each Sub-Adviser's performance for compliance with the Fund's investment objective and strategies, as well as adherence to its investment style.
 The Adviser also conducts performance evaluations through in-person, telephonic and written consultations.
-In evaluating the Sub-Adviser, the Adviser considers, among other factors: their level of expertise; relative performance and consistency of performance over a minimum period of time; level of adherence to investment discipline or philosophy; personnel, facilities and financial strength; and quality of service and client communications.
+In evaluating each Sub-Adviser, the Adviser considers, among other factors: their level of expertise; relative performance and consistency of performance over a minimum period of time; level of adherence to investment discipline or philosophy; personnel, facilities and financial strength; and quality of service and client communications.

-The Adviser has the responsibility for communicating performance expectations and evaluations to the Sub-Adviser and ultimately recommending to the Board of Trustees whether its sub-advisory agreement should be renewed, modified or terminated.
+The Adviser has the responsibility for communicating performance expectations and evaluations to each Sub-Adviser and ultimately recommending to the Board of Trustees whether its sub-advisory agreement should be renewed, modified or terminated.
 The Adviser provides written reports to the Board of Trustees regarding the results of its evaluation and monitoring functions.
-The Trust will apply for an exemptive order with respect to the Fund that will permit the Adviser, subject to certain conditions, to hire new sub-advisers or to continue the employment of the existing Sub-Adviser after events that would otherwise cause an automatic termination of a sub-advisory agreement.
+The Trust will apply for an exemptive order with respect to the Fund that will permit the Adviser, subject to certain conditions, to hire new sub-advisers or to continue the employment of the existing Sub-Advisers after events that would otherwise cause an automatic termination of a sub-advisory agreement.
 This arrangement has been approved by the Board of Trustees and the Fund's initial shareholder.
 Within 90 days of retaining a new sub-adviser, shareholders of the Fund will receive notification of the change.

-The Adviser pays the Sub-Adviser out of the advisory fee paid by the Fund to the Adviser pursuant to the Advisory Agreement.
-The Sub-Adviser is responsible for the day-to-day management of the Fund in accordance with the Fund's investment objective and policies.
-For its services, the Adviser will pay the Sub-Adviser a management fee.
-The management fee paid to the Sub-Adviser is paid by the Adviser and not the Fund.
+The Adviser pays each Sub-Adviser out of the advisory fee paid by the Fund to the Adviser pursuant to the Advisory Agreement.
+Each Sub-Adviser is responsible for the day-to-day management of the Fund in accordance with the Fund's investment objective and policies.
+For its services, the Adviser will pay each Sub-Adviser a management fee.
+The management fee paid to each Sub-Adviser is paid by the Adviser and not the Fund.
 The Fund is not responsible for the payment of the sub-advisory fees.

-The Adviser is also responsible for conducting all operations of the Fund, except those operations contracted to the Sub-Adviser, the Custodian, the Administrator or the Fund's transfer agent.
-Although the Sub-Adviser's activities are subject to oversight by the Board of Trustees and the officers of the Trust, the Board of Trustees, the officers and the Adviser do not evaluate the investment merits of the Sub-Adviser's individual security selections.
-The Sub-Adviser has complete discretion to purchase, manage and sell portfolio securities for the portions of the Fund's portfolios that it manages, subject to the Fund's investment objective, policies and limitations.
+The Adviser is also responsible for conducting all operations of the Fund, except those operations contracted to each Sub-Adviser, the Custodian, the Administrator or the Fund's transfer agent.
+Although the Sub-Advisers' activities are subject to oversight by the Board of Trustees and the officers of the Trust, the Board of Trustees, the officers and the Adviser do not evaluate the investment merits of each Sub-Adviser's individual security selections.
+Each Sub-Adviser has complete discretion to purchase, manage and sell portfolio securities for the portions of the Fund's portfolios that it manages, subject to the Fund's investment objective, policies and limitations.
 The Fund's portfolio is managed by several portfolio managers (each, a "Portfolio Manager") as discussed in the Fund's prospectus.

-The manager of managers exemptive order, if received by the Trust, will permit the Fund to disclose, in aggregate, the sub-advisory fees paid to the Sub-Adviser by the Adviser.
-The exemptive order will apply to Sub-Advisers that are affiliated persons of the Trust or the Adviser ("Affiliated Sub-Advisers").
+The manager of managers exemptive order permits the Fund to disclose, in aggregate, the sub-advisory fees paid to each Sub-Adviser by the Adviser.
+The exemptive order will apply to sub-advisers that are affiliated persons of the Trust or the Adviser ("Affiliated Sub-Advisers").

-Control Persons of the Sub-Adviser
+Control Persons of the Sub-Advisers